MicrosoftDocs/dynamics365smb-docs/business-central/admin-users-profiles-roles.md

 ---
 # Managing Profiles
 All users of [!INCLUDE[d365fin](includes/d365fin_md.md)] are assigned a role that reflects their job description and thereby defines their activities in the user interface.

+> [!NOTE]
-The technical representation of a role is a profile and is, therefore, named *profile (role)* in the UI.
+> The business representation of a profile is a role.
+A profile is therefore named *Profile (Role)* in the UI.

 As an administrator, you create and manage profiles on the **Profiles (Roles)** page.
-Each profile has a card where you manage various settings, such as the name of the role as users see it, which Role Center it uses, and whether users assigned the role can personalize their pages.
+Each profile has a card where you manage various settings, such as the name of the role as users see it, whether users assigned the role can personalize their pages, and which Role Center the profile uses.
+For more information about Role Centers, see [Role Center](ui-change-basic-settings.md#role-center).

 Before you can administrate users' profiles, the users must be created and added, through the Office 365 Admin Center.
 Then, you can assign permissions to each user or user group to define which features they are allowed to view and/or edit.
 For more information, see [Managing Users and Permissions](ui-how-users-permissions.md).